10 Frugal Habits That Can Save You Over $500 a Month

 Saves MoneyReduces restaurant and takeout spending.

-Healthier EatingControl ingredients and portion sizes.
+Healthier EatingControl ingredients and portions.

-Saves TimeBatch cooking streamlines your week.
+Saves TimeBatch cooking streamlines the week.

 Reduces WasteLess food waste means more savings.